 Leonetti Cellar was founded in 1977 by Gary and Nancy Figgins.
 Leonetti, along with Quilceda Creek and Woodward Canyon put premium Washington Cabernet Sauvignon on the radar of wine consumers across the United States.
 Leonetti also produces one of the very best domestic Merlots.
 Chris Figgins is now in charge of the winemaking.

-The wine was sourced from Mill Creek Upland, Seven Hills, Pepper Bridge and Leonetti Estate Vineyards.
-77% Cabernet Sauvignon, 13% Merlot, 4% Carmenere, 3% Syrah, 2% Petit Verdot and 1% Cabernet Franc.
+The ’03 Cabernet Sauvignon is sourced from Mill Creek Upland, Seven Hills, Pepper Bridge and Leonetti Estate Vineyards.
+75% Cabernet Sauvignon, 18% Merlot, 3% Carmenere, and 3% Cabernet Franc.

 Leonetti has a full mailing list but the wine is readily available at retail in late-March.
-The winery has done an exceptional job at holding the line on prices and you should be able to the new 2013 vintage of Leonetti Cabernet for right around $100.
+The winery has done an exceptional job at holding the line on prices and you should be able to find bottles right around $85.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.